 If you’d love a special place to stay in Jerusalem, consider booking a room at the historic King David Hotel – it’s the most famous city center hotel in Jerusalem and located on King David Street.
 It’s fairly close to the pretty Bloomfield sculpture garden and just a 15 minute walk to the Old City, Jaffa Street or the First Station.
 The views from the back are amazing!
 There’s also a pool, which makes the King David a nice pick in summer.
 Where Mamilla Hotel leans into a modern aesthetic, the King David Hotel is notably more traditional in style – keep that in mind if you’re a hotel connoisseur with strong preferences.
 The hotel is deservedly-popular, so reserve your room today.

 Israeli breakfast is included here.
 If you’re visiting with kids, you can only stay in a private room (as you’d expect); the smaller ones can accommodate two guests while the family rooms can accommodate five guests – plus a baby in a free crib – so in theory a family with four children can stay.
 See the different room options here.

 If you prefer something a little homier, we highly recommend staying in the German Colony.
 It’s almost like a leafy suburb but still within the city!
-I’ve stayed there many times and it’s my pick for the best neighborhood to stay in Jerusalem, especially for families.
-There are nice playgrounds everywhere, (kosher) restaurants catering to local families, a large grocery store with decent prices, a lovely walking/cycling path complete with a trilingual outdoor free lending library and generally a quieter atmosphere.
+I’ve stayed there many times and it’s my pick for the best neighborhood to stay in Jerusalem, especially for families visiting Jerusalem.
+There are nice playgrounds everywhere, (kosher) restaurants catering to local families, a large grocery store with decent prices on the main street, a lovely walking/cycling path complete with a trilingual outdoor free lending library and generally a quieter atmosphere.

 While the walk to the Old City and other popular tourist sites is a bit longer, you can easily take the public bus or the free shuttle bus that runs every 20 minutes from the parking lot of the First Station to the Dung Gate (where the Western Wall Plaza is located).
 If you decide to walk (as we generally do), a robust stroller (this is the most popular option in Israel) or comfortable baby carrier (like this one) can be helpful.